juanpa-a/code-challenge/README.md

 # Code Challenge:

-Write a function in any Javascript that calculates the Fibonacci sequence up to a given number n and returns the sequence as a list.
+Write a function in javascript that calculates the Fibonacci sequence up to a given number n and returns the sequence as a list.

 The Fibonacci sequence is defined as follows: